Scrap Leadership

 Phil Azar (h/h)

 Durham has been my home for 20 years.
 My favorite Scrap spot is the donations intake side—the heart of operations, where the unglamorous magic happens.
 I joined the board in 2025—eight months, two weeks, eight hours, three seconds ago (give or take) and counting!
 When I’m not at Scrap, you might find me practicing my juggling (poor), studying languages (pretty much the same), or meditating or walking with my dog PD, the wonder Pandemic Dog.
 Prior volunteer experience: Durham Habitat ReStore board (back when it was a separate Habitat affiliate on Shannon Road) and various positions at the main Habitat affiliate, from volunteer to assistant director for programs (where I helped set up the current ReStore).
-I was also briefly the executive director of Clean Energy Durham and have participated in the Southwest Central Durham Quality of Life and Paulie Murray steering committees.
+I was also briefly the executive director of Clean Energy Durham and have participated in the Southwest Central Durham Quality of Life and Pauli Murray steering committees.
 I currently participate in the Duke Affordable Housing Council.
 My Scrappiest quality: pastiche.

 Ethan Hughes (h/h)